SAVING THE CALIFORNIA SPOTTED OWL

 The Endangered Species Act is under attack.
 Please tell Congresss to defend this crucial law.

 In the last half of the Clinton administration, the Forest Service initiated planning for the eight national forests of the Sierra Nevada under the so-called “Sierra Nevada Framework,” just as the Center and Sierra Forest Legacy filed petitions to protect the California spotted owl and Pacific fisher under the Endangered Species Act.
 The administration subsequently issued the Framework, which set forth protections for the owl and fisher and followed some of the guidelines recommended in the petitions.
 But claiming the Framework offered safeguards enough, the U.S. Fish and Wildlife Service denied protection for the owl under the Endangered Species Act.
 Then the Bush administration handily gutted the Framework's protections for both the fisher and the owl.

-The Center has also advocated to save the California spotted owl's habitat.
-We have helped stop a number of timber sales in the Sierra Nevada and have advocated for strong owl protection in plans developed for the Giant Sequoia National Monument and four Southern California national forests.
+We've also worked to save the California spotted owl's habitat.
+We've helped stop a number of timber sales in the Sierra Nevada and have advocated for strong owl protection in plans developed for the Giant Sequoia National Monument and four Southern California national forests.
 The Center has also joined Sierra Forest Legacy in challenging the weakened version of the Sierra Nevada Framework.
 In 2014 the Center filed a lawsuit against the U.S. Forest Service over its continued failure to protect post-fire wildlife habitat from outdated and destructive logging practices.
 The areas at issue provide crucial habitat for wildlife for the Californa spotted owl and other species.